deji100/lagos-today/README.md

 - Integrated with Paystack payment system for user to make payment while purchasing a product.
 - SQL was the choice for this app because of its simplicity.
 - Contains a cart page where a user's order is prepared before checking out.
-- hosted on Heroku but on a free hosting plan.
+- Hosted on Heroku but on a free hosting plan.
 - Analysed our user needs and design software.
-- Modified existing software to correct errors or improve overall performance.
-- Oversaw and assisted with software testing and validation procedures and programming.
+- Oversaw software testing and validation procedures and programming.
 - Gathered and evaluated user feedback in order to improve software for better usability.

 ## Link to web app